KyreenaH/Designing-for-Web/README.md

   - 404 page that makes sense and can easily direct you to where you want to be.
   - Success feedback
   - Processing/ loading feedback
-- All images have been optimised for web, and labelled so that images that fall within the same category are group together through naming convention.
+- All images have been optimised for web, and labelled so that images that fall within the same category are grouped together through naming convention.
 - You’ve made it easy for devs to be able to obtain hex values and sizes, either by handing over a raw file, or a document outlining all colour values and sizes.